Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Just before the product is released.
 - [ ] Before writing the first line of code.
-- [ ] When the Product Owner asks for a build
+- [ ] When the Product Owner asks for a build.
 - [ ] Just before the end of the Sprint.
 - [x] As soon as there is code in the version control system.